ufosc/ALBot-2.0/README.md

 Once your bot is created, create a server for bot testing under your Discord account.
 Then, [follow this guide to add your bot to the testing server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).
+You will need to give the bot the following permissions:
+`bot` and `applications.commands`.

 Good work!
 Now your test bot application is created and waiting in your server.
 The last thing you need to do for setup